Australian Olympic Committee: History

 In 1895, Australasia (a team composed of Australian and New Zealander athletes) achieves recognition by the International Olympic Committee (IOC).
 One year later, Australasian delegates competed at the 1896 Athens Olympics, with Australia being represented by Edwin Flack.
 Flack won two gold medals, becoming the first Australian Olympian and the first Australian medallist; their participation marked the beginning of Australia's unbroken representation at the Olympic Games.
-In 1905, Richard Coombes became Australia's first International Olympic Committee member when he replaced New Zealander Leonard Cuff who represented Australasia.
-In 1914, the Olympic Federation of Australia and New Zealand (OFANZ) was established.
-In 1920, New Zealand left the OFANZ and the Australian Olympic Council was established with James Taylor being its first president.
+In 1905, Richard Coombes became Australia's first IOC member when he replaced New Zealander Leonard Cuff who represented Australasia.

+At the beginning of the 20th century, with the Olympic movement growing around the world, Olympic councils were established in New South Wales, Victoria, Queensland, Tasmania, South Australia and New Zealand.
+Furthermore, the Olympic Federation of Australia and New Zealand (OFANZ) was formed in 1914 to comply with IOC regulations and allow an Australasian team to compete at the 1916 Olympics planned for Berlin.
+However, New Zealand had been agitating since 1911 to have its Olympic independence and, although the OFANZ was formed, it had no de facto existence by its lacking of central government.
+After World War I ended in November 1918, Coombes successfully argued to the IOC that Australasia should be split into Australia and New Zealand as Olympic nations.
+Finally, in April 1920, the federated Australian Olympic Council was formed and James Taylor was elected as its first president.
 In August 1923, the Australian Olympic Council changed its name to the Australian Olympic Federation (AOF) – an identity it was to hold until 1990 when it was renamed the Australian Olympic Committee.

 After decades of success since its creation, the outcry over Australia's declining performances in Montreal 1976 led to the creation of the Federal Government-funded Australian Institute of Sport (AIS), a body with a close relationship with the AOC, providing essential assistance to athletes directly in their preparation for the Olympic Games.
 The AOC's commitment to winter sport saw the formation of the Olympic Winter Institute of Australia (OWIA) after Nagano 1998 to enable the development of elite performances in winter sports by Australian athletes.

 Australia has hosted two Summer Olympics: 1956 Melbourne Olympics and 2000 Sydney Olympics.
 Brisbane, Queensland made a bid for the 1992 Summer Olympics and Melbourne, Australia made a bid for the 1996 Summer Olympics.
 Both failed.
 But, in June 2021, it was announced that Brisbane would host the 2032 Summer Olympics, marking Australia's third hosting of the games.